Large Language Models as Students Who Think Aloud: Overly Coherent, Verbose, and Confident: Results

 \subsection{RQ1: Fidelity of Think-Aloud Simulation}

 Overall, model-generated think-alouds showed low cosine similarity with human utterances, with higher values indicating greater semantic similarity.
 Mean similarity was 0.16 for the simple context and 0.19 for the extended context, a small but reliable increase of 0.02 ($p < .001$).
 Thus, additional context slightly increased similarity.
 We next examined local coherence by comparing how strongly continuations aligned with their preceding context.
-In the simple condition, model continuations were much more aligned with prior context than human continuations ($\Delta$ = -0.22, p < .001).
-This effect was larger in the extended context condition ($\Delta$ = -0.44, p $<$ .001).
-These results indicate that the model enforces stronger local semantic continuity than learners do, especially when given a richer context.
+In the simple condition, model continuations were much more aligned with prior context than human continuations ($\Delta = -0.22$, $p < .001$).
+This effect was larger in the extended context condition ($\Delta = -0.44$, $p < .001$). \jj{We replicated those results using the WizardLM-2 model, as documented in our open-source repository \cite{repo}.} These results provide preliminary evidence that the model enforces stronger local semantic continuity than learners do, especially when given a richer context.
 While this produces fluent and consistent continuations, it departs from the variable and exploratory reasoning characteristic of novice problem solving.

-Figure~\ref{fig:linguistic_diff} compares surface linguistic properties of learner think-alouds with model-generated reasoning under simple and complex prompts.
-We analyze response length, mean sentence length, and lexical diversity, measured by the \emph{type--token ratio}, defined as the number of unique word forms divided by the total number of words in a response, with lower values indicating more repetitive vocabulary.
-Model-generated explanations are consistently longer, less lexically diverse, and syntactically more elaborate than learner think-alouds, with these differences most pronounced under complex prompting.
-Increased contextual input thus encourages fluent, overcoherent explanations that diverge from the exploratory, tentative reasoning characteristic of novice cognition.